rahulnegi20/tdict/README.md

 ## I could use some help over :

-- Adding steps on README.md to use the script globally(from anylocation) in Windows.
+- Adding steps on README.md to use the script globally(from any location) in Windows.
 - Better Text Formatitng and design of the output.

 Thanks : )